influxdata/docs-v2/content/influxdb/v2.4/api-guide/tutorials/_index.md

 - Common patterns in a familiar programming language.
 - Faster development and less boilerplate code.

-These tutorials walk through using the InfluxDB API and client libraries to build a modern application as you learn the following:
+In these tutorials, you'll use the InfluxDB API and client libraries to build a modern application, and learn the following:

 - InfluxDB core concepts.
 - How the application interacts with devices and InfluxDB.